SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance.md

 <a name="howremoved"> </a>

-## Removal of support for code-based sandbox solutions
+## Removing support for code-based sandbox solutions

 Support of code-based sandbox solutions will be removed from SharePoint Online by disabling code-based operations that execute from sandbox-solution-based code.
 This means that your sandbox solutions are not explicitly deactivated from the solution store, but any code-based operation will no longer be performed.
 Sandbox solutions will remain in activated status in the solution gallery.
 Features deployed by using sandbox solutions will not get deactivated automatically, which means that possible code associated to feature deactivation or uninstall handlers won't be run.